Products

 If you don’t have respondents for your surveys, you can build a custom audience panel.
 This is especially useful if you’re conducting market research.
 SurveyMonkey Audience has a trusted panel of respondents sourced from more than 130 countries across the globe.
 Alternatively, if you know who you are sending your survey to—like customers or employees—you can import those contacts directing into SurveyMonkey for response collection, or you can rely on one of our many integrations

 With the overload of information readily available from mobile devices, attention spans can be short.
 That’s why it’s helpful to create alluring questionnaires.
-Graphics and multimedia certainly help keep interests.
+Graphics and multimedia certainly help keep interest.
 Make surveys more engaging with these 5 things.

 Age, education, gender, income, marital status, and ethnicity are the most common types of demographic data collected.
 It’s best practice to consult an expert who knows how to ask these questions in an inclusive way.
 Be sure to add an option allowing people who don’t feel comfortable answering such questions.
 For instance, instead of asking how old a person is, provide a range of options that include the option for “Prefer not to answer.”